Do you want to become a relationship counselling practitioner with expertise in domestic and family violence?

 - a range of technical and other skills.

 Upon request and where applicable, candidates may request a credit transfer and/or Recognition of Prior Learning process.
+Please refer to the RTO Program Manual for more information.

 All applicants will be interviewed as part of the selection process.